morisUtokyo/hTR/README.md

 # hTR
-A pipeline for computing a pair of single nucleotide variants (SNVs) closest to a focal region with tandem repeats of interest
+A pipeline for computing a pair of single nucleotide variants (SNVs) closest to a focal region with tandem repeats of interest.
+Rather than using publicly available SNV databases, the pipeline attempts to find SNVs among HiFi reads from scratch to identify novel rare SNVs that might be associated with rare TRs.

 1. Determine a focal region with tandem repeats in the reference human genome (e.g., hg38).
 The region can be specified by (chromosome number), (begin), and (end) that respectively represent the human chromosome number, start and end position: e.g., 12,2345,3456 .